mmn80/muesli/README.md

 Note that `Transaction` itself is an instance of `MonadIO`, so you can do arbitrary IO inside.
 The `l` parameter specifies which storage backend you use.
-Currently only a binary file backend is implemented, used with `Handle FileLogState`.
+Currently only a portable binary file backend is implemented, used with `Handle FileLogState`.

 ```Haskell
 import Database.Muesli.Query